ATO’s discretion to extend the 2-year period to sell a dead person’s home

 At Legal Consolidated Barristers & Solicitors we are not sure why the ATO decided to make the ‘adverse’ factors a condition.
 They are not a condition.
 They are just irrelevant excuses.

-5. Only one 12-month extension added to your standard 2 years CGT period to sell the principal place of residence
+5. Only one 12-month extension is added to your standard 2-year CGT period to sell the principal place of residence

 Does the ATO check the 3-year extension to sell the family home?

 What happens if you use the safe harbour but are later audited by the ATO?
 The draft states that the ATO “seeks to ensure that you satisfy the relevant conditions including checking that the additional period is no longer than 12 months”.
 The ATO will not seek to determine whether the Commissioner’s discretion would have actually been exercised.
 This approach is beneficial to the taxpayer.

 Hint: Keep records in support of your claim that you qualify for the safe harbour.

 Examples of selling a dead person’s interest in a family home in 3 years

 The draft guideline includes 7 examples.
 They cover:

 * family members living (swatting) in the home

 These are the examples taken straight from the ATO’s Practical Compliance Guideline PCG 2018/D6